Holy Family Service Corps

 - Build vital skills in a hands-on environment

-- Learn new skills to become an educator focused on excellence
+- Learn new skills to become an educator or social worker focused on excellence

 - Serve the common good